The story of the Telegraph

 7 12 2022

 You have, we have, so let's combine.
 That's the equation of the Telegraph's slogan.
 Today, the Telegraph mainly offers services and spaces for the arts, business and labour, gastro and culture sectors.
 But how did it start and did the Telegraph embrace all these areas?
-What was the genesis of the whole project?
+What was actually the genesis of the project?

 Before renovation